 DIY Workbenches: 5 You Can Build in a Weekend

-The workbench is a DIY project’s hub.
-It’s where supplies are kept and progress gets made.
-Sure, you can buy a workbench, but unless you’re upgrading to a professional European-style model, I recommend building your own.
-A basic, customizable bench requires only two tools—a saw and a drill.
-Scroll down to see five DIY workbenches you can build in a weekend.
+The workbench is any DIY project’s hub, where supplies are kept and progress gets made.
+Sure, you can buy a workbench—but unless you’re upgrading to a professional European-style model, I recommend building your own.
+Unsure of how to build a workbench?
+Lucky for you, a basic, customizable bench requires only two tools: a saw and a drill.
+Scroll down to see five DIY workbench plans to find a project you can build in a weekend.

 1. WORK TABLE